abhayagiri/what-is-buddhism/main.md

 societies far beyond its original home.
 Many people throughout the world, through their own careful choice, are adopting Buddhism's peaceful, compassionate and responsible ways as guiding principles in their lives.
-Meditation has always been at the very heart of the Buddhist path, and as its proven benefits to both mental and physical well-being become more widely known, these ancient methods of developing the mind and heart grow increasingly popular.
+Meditation has always been at the very heart of the Buddhist path and, as its proven benefits to both mental and physical well-being become more widely known, these ancient methods of developing the mind and heart grow increasingly popular.
 When stress is shown to be such a major cause of human